-Job Title Catalog Librarian Job Title (Hourly, Non-exempt) Approved 1/27/2020 Position Summary The Catalog Librarian is responsible for the processing and cataloging of all books and other materials for the Sullivan County Public Library system.
+Job Title Catalog Librarian (Hourly, Non-exempt) Approved 1/27/2020 Position Summary The Catalog Librarian is responsible for the processing and cataloging of all books and other materials for the Sullivan County Public Library system.
 Position Requirements Education : Bachelor's Degree from an accredited for year college or university or completion of a Public Library Management Certification program.
 Experience: Minimum of three years of cataloging experience.
 Preferred Skills: Be able to catalog materials in an effective and timely manner.
 Have strong knowledge of collection development practices and current literary trends.
 Have strong knowledge of various Windows operating systems, Microsoft office products, and web-based-email.
 Physical Abilities: Must hold a valid driver's license.
 Must be able to lift or carry objects weighing 10-40 pounds.
 Reports to: Library Director and/or Assistant Director Working Relationships: Maintains a positive working relationship with all staff and volunteers.
 Continually strives to develop positive relationships and articulate the mission of the library to the community.
-Key Result Areas: Cataloging Record Management An annual evaluation of the Catalog Librarian is administered by the Library Director, using the adopted evaluation instrument Essential Duties: I. Cataloging
+Key Result Areas: Cataloging Record Management An annual evaluation of the Catalog Librarian is administered by the Library An annual evaluation of the Catalog Librarian is administered by the Library Director, using the adopted evaluation instrument

-A. Catalogs all materials received by the library system including purchased (KEY TASKS) and donated print and non-print materials B. Installs security strips in items C. Assigns barcodes D. Verifies catalog information from books against edit sheets and enters corrections into the system II.
+Essential Duties: I. Cataloging A. Catalogs all materials received by the library system including purchased and donated print and non-print materials (KEY TASKS) B. Installs security strips in items C. Assigns barcodes D. Verifies catalog information from books against edit sheets and enters corrections into the system II.
 Record Management A. Assists with maintaining an accurate inventory of all library materials B. Maintains records for all purchased and donated items processed and all items withdrawn from the library collection.
 Core Skills: Ability to communicate clearly in speech and in writing.
 Thorough knowledge of the principles and practices of library science, cataloging and classification of materials including Dewey Decimal and Library of Congress.

-Ability to accurately compile statistical information and prepare comprehensive reports regarding cataloging operations.
-Uses knowledge of various software programs to operate a computer in an effective and efficient manner.
-Ability to coordinate with the Library Director to make collection development decisions.
+Ability to accurately compile statistical information and prepare comprehensive

+Uses knowledge of various software programs to operate a computer in an reports regarding cataloging operations.

+Ability to coordinate with the Library Director to make collection development effective and efficient manner.